|

 Outcome Space

-shows how understanding responsibility is distributed among the GPs interviewed, as expressed in the 5 categories of A through E. How these categories relate to each other is displayed in the outcome space (Figure 1
+Table 2⇑ shows how understanding responsibility is distributed among the GPs interviewed, as expressed in the 5 categories of A through E. How these categories relate to each other is displayed in the outcome space (Figure 1⇓).
+The outcome space, which can be viewed as a work map, represents the GPs’ collective approach to what they focus on in managing responsibility for patient drug lists.

 In category C, the GPs stated they have the overall responsibility for all drugs prescribed to a patient.
 The patients are the focus but are not seen as active participants.
-The GPs have a doctor-centered approach, and communication is more biomedically oriented.20 To transition from category C to D would mean that the GP would have to adopt a broader way of understanding responsibility to take into account the patients perspective.
+The GPs have a doctor-centered approach, and communication is more biomedically oriented.20 To transition from category C to D would mean that the GP would have to adopt a broader way of understanding responsibility to take into account the patient’s perspective.

-shows that 11 GPs reported their predominant understanding to be in this category.
+Most GPs’ understanding of responsibility is described by category B, in which the GPs focused mainly on their own prescriptions.
+Table 2⇑ shows that 11 GPs reported their predominant understanding to be in this category.
 These GPs described a culture of passivity and lack of initiative when not asking the patients about what drugs they take.
 Earlier research has shown that this passive attitude exists.19,21 We did not question why the GPs reported this passive understanding in our study.

 Category A was interpreted as the most restricted way of understanding responsibility.
 GPs in this category engaged in a passive approach to prescription management when they renewed prescriptions or signed drug lists for diseases they did not feel competent to manage.
-From the perspective of these GPs, the patients role is also described as passive.
+From the perspective of these GPs, the patients’ role is also described as passive.

-| DISCUSSION |
+DISCUSSION

 It is important that patients understand what prescriptions they are taking as part of becoming responsible for their own well-being (described in category D).
 When the patients have several prescribers, the risk of errors increases, eg, possibility of duplication of drugs and potential drug-drug interactions.22 Patients who understand their drug treatment are more likely to ask questions about the usefulness of another drug that has a similar effect and or other drug-related concerns.
-When the patient asks questions, the GPs ability to correct misinformation increases, which makes prescribing decisions more judicious and informed.23 Ensuring that patients understand and become more active in safely managing their own prescriptions requires that GPs acquire adequate information9 and develop competence in involving patients in shared decision making.24 Shared decision making requires communication between GPs and patients, which is neither original nor difficult to practice.25 What is difficult is finding an appropriate way to educate GPs to improve clinical communication.25,26
+When the patient asks questions, the GP’s ability to correct misinformation increases, which makes prescribing decisions more judicious and informed.23 Ensuring that patients understand and become more active in safely managing their own prescriptions requires that GPs acquire adequate information9 and develop competence in involving patients in shared decision making.24 Shared decision making requires communication between GPs and patients, which is neither original nor difficult to practice.25 What is difficult is finding an appropriate way to educate GPs to improve clinical communication.25,26

-How GPs understand responsibility for patients drug lists varies according to the type of patient (age) and the problem (illness, disease).
-Because an understanding of their responsibility for patients drug lists varied among this group of GPs, it will also likely vary among specialists.
-A related study of an emergency care unit showed that physicians did use the patient-specific drug list, but only as a tool to diagnose the patients condition.
+How GPs understand responsibility for patients’ drug lists varies according to the type of patient (age) and the problem (illness, disease).
+Because an understanding of their responsibility for patients’ drug lists varied among this group of GPs, it will also likely vary among specialists.
+A related study of an emergency care unit showed that physicians did use the patient-specific drug list, but only as a tool to diagnose the patient’s condition.
 Drug treatments were not normally changed because the physicians said they were unable to follow up on the treatment.27

 The GPs believed that a joint database of all drugs prescribed to a patient will solve many problems related to the current patient drug lists.
 We must ask ourselves how likely this scenario is in reality.
 What will happen in the future when harmonization of laws and technical solutions make all prescribed drugs transparent to all prescribers?
 Will the technical solutions force the prescribers from different disciplines to think about responsibility in the same way?
 How should we construct these technical support systems, such as computer-assisted prescribing and shared patient medical records, so that they facilitate a consensus of understandings between different professionals and the patients?

-This study indicates that along with development in health care technology, the question of how GPs understand their responsibility for the patients drug list today might be a first step to understanding their future responsibility.
+This study indicates that along with development in health care technology, the question of how GPs understand their responsibility for the patient’s drug list today might be a first step to understanding their future responsibility.
 Further studies of how GPs and other professionals think about this issue are required.

 If we want to prevent drug errors, technical solutions alone are unlikely to be sufficient.9,28 In theory, technical solutions should make a substantial difference, but in practice it is also necessary to develop methods of human communication and improve practical reasoning.9,25,26 It is possible to develop practical reasoning and communication skills by reflecting on experiences.
 Using a phenomenographic method, we found views varied among GPs.
 Group discussions to reflect on descriptions of responsibility in relation to patient safety may help some GPs expand their views.
 This reflection process could be arranged as an educational intervention where the GPs reflect on the outcome space.15,16